broadinstitute/seqr-loading-pipelines/README.md

 Prerequisites
 -------------

+The pre-requisites and dependencies described below (either for local or cloud-based deployments) should be installed on your laptop.

 Make sure you have python2.7 installed, and on your `PATH`.

 Clone this github repo to a subdirectory of your `HOME` directory (for example: ~/code/hail-db-utils), and install python dependencies: